LotharsBoots/ChatGPT-Micro-Cap-Experiment/.MD context folder/AWS-Console-Runbook.md

 ### 10) Holiday / Market‑Clock Gating
 - Executor: OPG window enforced programmatically (ET 7:00pm–9:28am).
 Outside the window, it logs a skip and leaves the queue intact.
-- Daily/EOD: Alpaca calendar check added.
-If today is a holiday/closed, they log a skip and exit 0 (nothing written to S3).
+- Daily/EOD: market calendar check added.
+If today is a holiday/closed, they log a skip and exit 0.

 ---